The University is taking safety measures to maintain the cleanliness of our campus to mitigate any spread of a possible infection.

 What if I have been told to quarantine because I may be positive or may have been exposed to COVID-19?

-If you are told quarantine or isolate because of you have been exposed to COVID-19 or are presumed positive because of symptoms and testing, complete the isolation and quarantine form.
+If you are told quarantine or isolate because you have been exposed to COVID-19 or are presumed positive because of symptoms and testing, complete the isolation and quarantine form.

 What should I do if I am immuno-compromised, live with someone who is, or I just don't feel comfortable coming to courses in person this semester?